enkidevs/curriculum/generative-ai/machine-learning/learning-through-examples/what-is-supervised-learning.md

 Teaching an ML program is usually referred to as ???

 - labeled
+- training a model
 - unlabeled
 - numerical
-- audio-based
-- training a model
+- audio-basen
 - tuning a function
 - optimizing a goal